ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 const tx = OntAssetTxBuilder.makeTransferTx(assetType, from, to, amount, gasPrice, gasLimit, payer);
 ````

-### Send Transaction
+### Send transaction
-We can use Restful api, rpc api or websocket api to send transaction.
-Here we use restful api as example.
+We can use RESTful API, RPC API, or WebSocket API to send transaction.
+Here we use RESTful API as an example.

-> Use websocket api can wait for the notify of transaction
+> Use WebSocket API and wait for the transaction notice.

 ````typescript
 import {RestClient, CONST, TransactionBuilder} from 'ontology-ts-sdk'